 Most importantly, keep in mind that children are sensitive to parents’ emotions and reactions.
 If parents set a proactive tone for emergency preparedness, children are sure to follow.
 And, if you are feeling completely overwhelmed by preparing for all of the different types of terrorist attacks, follow the General Guidelines to get started.

-General Guidelines for Preparing for a Terrorist Attack
+General Guidelines for Terrorist Attack Response Plans

 - Be aware of your surroundings.